vertexproject/synapse/docs/synapse/userguides/userguide_section11.rst

 ``cli> ask inet:fqdn=woot.com``

-Alternately, they can be highly complex, chaining a series of operators to lift a set of nodes and perform a series of additional filter and pivot operations that follow a line of analysis across the data.
+Alternately, they can be highly complex, chaining a series of operators to lift a set of nodes and perform a series of additional filter and pivot operations that follow a line of analysis across the data:

 ``cli> ask inet:fqdn*tag=tc.t12 -> inet:dns:a:fqdn inet:dns:a:ipv4 -> inet:ipv4 -#anon.tor -#anon.vpn -> inet:dns:a:ipv4 inet:dns:a:fqdn -> inet:fqdn``